Dec 2, 2020|

 At the time of the launch in Nantong, Zheng said, “This command center project represents real application for JDD’s AI and big data-based city governance system.
 It is not aimed at solving problems for a single department, but rather an innovation application to solve cross-department challenges.”

-In addition to his work at JD Digits, Zheng has published more than 100 research papers in respected international publications.
+In addition to his work at JD Technology, Zheng has published more than 100 research papers in respected international publications.
 Five of his research papers have won “Best paper” awards at international conferences; and his papers have been cited more than 31,000 times, according to Google’s Scholar Index, which also ranked Zheng first in the world for topics related to urban computing.